Overview

 Shawn Orser serves as an Independent Trustee of the Collaborative Investment Series Trust.

-audit processes.
-This role may present a conflict of interest if Seaside recommends investment products associated
+conflict of interest may arise if Seaside recommends investment products offered through or associated with the Trust,

 Independent Director – Belpointe REIT